Minneapolis Food Action Plan

 Partners and engagement

-City of Minneapolis, Homegrown Minneapolis Food Council, University of Minnesota, Sustainable Healthy Cities Network, residents, community organizations, businesses and artists, Minneapolis Park and Recreation Board, Minneapolis Public Schools, consultant project facilitator/manager and other food systems stakeholders.
+City of Minneapolis, Homegrown Minneapolis Food Council, University of Minnesota, Sustainable Healthy Cities Network, residents, community organizations, businesses and artists, Minneapolis Park and Recreation Board, Minneapolis Public Schools, Terra Soma consulting and other food systems stakeholders.